Mediterranean Lentil Salad Bites

 - 1/4 cup crumbled feta cheese Add to list

-Rinse lentils and combine with water, sea salt and bay leaf in a medium sauce pan.
-Bring to a boil, reduce heat, cover and cook until soft but not mushy, about 40 to 45 minutes.
+Rinse lentils and combine with water, sea salt and bay leaf in a saucepan.
+Bring to a boil, reduce heat, cover and cook until soft but not mushy, 40 to 45 minutes.
 Drain, rinse under cool water and chill.

 Whisk together vinegar, lemon juice, olive oil and garlic.
 Set aside.

 Combine lentils gently with oregano, onions, tomatoes and olives.
 Toss gently, but thoroughly with dressing.
-Cover and refrigerate an hour or more before serving.
+Cover and refrigerate for 1 hour or more before serving.

 Variation: Substitute your favorite bottled vinaigrette.